BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/README.md

 ## Project Table of Contents

-> Be sure to update the Table of Contents in this readme.md when adding projects to the repository
+> Be sure to update the Table of Contents in this readme.md when adding projects to the repository.
+Projects should be in alphabetical order.
+To update markdown text easily, use this [Table Markdown Generator](https://www.tablesgenerator.com/markdown_tables) which converts from markdown to an easy-to-use table format.
+Add a row and description then select generate and replace the markdown code below with updated table.

 | **Project**                                                                              | **Description**                                                                                                                                                                                            |
 |------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|